Partnership helps Charleston County School District manage and recover from the pandemic teacher shortage.

 To address the most difficult days to fill, CCSD now provides an additional $25 for substitute teachers who work on a Monday or Friday.
 Approximately 350 substitute teachers have benefited from this program, which required some additional heavy lifting from Kelly Education.
 “It was a little tricky for the payroll team, but they worked internally to make it a smooth process for us,” says Watson-Bell.

-during COVID-19 drove the school system to standardize the process districtwide to create consistency.
+Before the pandemic, only a handful of the district’s 78 schools assigned the same substitute teacher to specific buildings.
+The experience during COVID-19 drove the school system to standardize the process districtwide to create consistency.
 “Kelly Education is now placing a fair number of substitute educators in the same buildings because we wanted them to be moving around as little as possible, and it’s incredibly helpful,” Watson-Bell says.
 “Every building has its own personality—and by having employees in the same building every day, they learn our policies, operating procedures, and expectations,” she adds.
-“That cuts down on issues long- term, and we see more employee retention as a result.”
+“That cuts down on issues long- term, and we see more employee retention as a result."

 A trusting partnership.

-in addition to their normal work schedules.
+During the pandemic, Kelly Education not only helped maintain fill rates, but saved Watson-Bell a great deal of time.
+“I had the job of assigning district staff to cover classrooms in addition to their normal work schedules.
 You can imagine how that can wear on people over time,” she remembers.
 “I appreciated that they were sympathetic to our situation and helped us reach a solution.”

-This article was commissioned by Kelly Education and written by District Administration.
+Article commissioned by Kelly Education and written by District Administration.